-Off-body carry is a really bad idea.
+Off-body carry is a bad idea.
 I suspect you already know that.
 But maybe you know someone who off-body carries.
 Or someone who’s thinking about concealed carry who doesn’t like the idea of carrying on-body.
-(Women are particularly prone to entertaining handbag carry.)
-If so, please share this video and post with them.
-OK, so, don’t off-body carry because . . .

 1. Off-Body carry makes it hard to get to your gun

 The hardest way to access you gun?
-From a bag.
-Yes, I know: there are handbags, satchels and the like designed for easy access, complete with bespoke gun pockets.
-But under stress, without any prior warning, getting your gat is going to be a bitch.
+From a bag (or briefcase or backpack).
+Yes, I know, there are some very good handbags, satchels and the like designed for easy access, complete with gun pockets.
+But under stress, without any prior warning, getting to your gat is going to be an issue.